SelfAdaptiveSystemsTeam2/save/README.md

    certain areas (found in the file code/latex/figure.tex).

 4. To be able to use the video converter, please refer to the scripts/ folder first to install dependencies

+5. To be able to use the GUI version of the program do the following chmod u+x monitor.py
+   ./monitor.py